 Christmas Carols

-Christmas memories frequently are choreographed with remembered music.
-Not everyone will remember all of these songs – this Christmas trivia category may be best for adults.
-We have divided this selection into “Easy” – those that almost everyone knows, “Harder” – some songs are a bit more obscure, and “Hard” – a category only for experts on Christmas songs and music.
+Christmas memories often come with music.
+Not everyone will remember all of these songs – this category may be best for adults.
+We have divided the selection into Easy, Harder, and Hard.

 Easy

-1. In the carol, “Jingle Bells,” what kind of a sleigh is mentioned?
+1. In the carol “Jingle Bells,” what kind of sleigh is mentioned?

 3. On the tenth day of Christmas, what does my true love give to me?